Remember Baker

 The Bakers and the Allens were involved in the controversy over the title of the settlers of Vermont to their land, and Baker became a captain in one of the companies of the Green Mountain Boys.
 Remember is said to have been more hot-headed than the Allens and Seth Warner.
 Following attacks on those loyal to New York, the Governor of New York offered an award for the capture of Ethan Allen, Remember Baker, and others.
 On March 21, 1772, men from New York under the leadership of Captain John Munro attacked Baker's mill and took Baker away as a prisoner.
 In the fight, Baker lost a thumb and his wife injured her arm jumping out of a window.
 She never fully recovered the use of that arm.
 Remember was taken across the New York border.
 The Green Mountain Boys rescued Baker and returned him to his family.

 By May 1773, Ira Allen and Remember Baker, as the Allen and Baker Land Co., owned some 45000 acre of virgin land along the Winooski River, near Burlington, Vermont.
 That year there were no roads north of Castleton, and Baker and Allen cut a road through the forest for 70 miles so that supplies could be brought in from Lake Champlain.
 In the summer, they settled on their land and built a log house across the river from Burlington.
 Ira Allen was unmarried and lived with the Bakers.

 Remember Baker joined Ethan Allen for the capture of Fort Ticonderoga in 1775.
 He and Seth Warner met at Crown Point, New York, and captured the garrison there.
-Following that, he served as a scout for General Phillip Schuyler in the area around St. John's, where the English troops and Native Americans were camped.
+Following that, he served as a scout for General Phillip Schuyler in the area around St. John's, where the English troops and Mohawks were camped.

 Around August 19, 1775, Baker left Ticonderoga for another scouting expedition along the Richelieu River.
-On August 22, he was shot and killed by Indians who had taken his boat.
-The Indians plundered the body, cut off Baker's head, raised it upon a pole, and carried it in triumph to Saint-Jean-sur-Richelieu, which horrified the British officers there.
-They bought it from the Indians and buried it, and also sent some men to the point to bury the body.
+On August 22, he was shot and killed by Mohawks who had taken his boat who were with Claude de Lorimier, interpreter and Indian Affairs.
+Mohawks plundered the body, cut off Baker's head, raised it upon a pole, and carried it in triumph to Fort St-Jean in Saint-Jean-sur-Richelieu, which horrified the British officers there.
+They bought it from the Mohawks and buried it, and also sent some men to the point to bury the body.